avoidant/avoidant.github.io/_posts/2017-10-21-dark-patches-and-realizations.md

 What else is my body trying to tell me?
 That there's no reassurance in this world, reassurance I need and crave.
 Working in a room full of people, I cannot nor ever will get lasting reassurance _from them_ that I'm just ok as a person.
 Sure, I will get it temporarily when having good interactions with them, but there's nothing lasting.
 After a good day at the office I will come in the next and feel doubly insecure and sad.

 This is what you call a "permanent state of affairs."
-It's what I've avoided seeing my whole life (with good reason obviously).
+It's what I've avoided seeing my whole life (with good reason).
 Again, there is no resolution and no answers.
 It's what I must cope with on a daily basis, as sure as I live and breathe.
 This is not the message society sends us (i.e., happy consumerism; you can be all that you want to be, etc.) but it's the message from inside of me.
 It's frightening and I still don't know how to deal with it.